 Find answers to common questions about voxel layers.

-Unsupported netCDF files do not display variable information in the Add Multidimensional Voxel Layer dialog box and cannot be added to a local scene.
+Unsupported NetCDF files do not display variable information on the Add Multidimensional Voxel Layer dialog box and cannot be added to a local scene.
 A warning button appears on the dialog box.
-Click it to see a report on any issues with the netCDF file.
-Ensure that the netCDF file is volumetric and contains the necessary x,y,z dimensions with recognized coordinate variable naming.
+Click it to see a report on any issues with the NetCDF file.
+Ensure that the NetCDF file is volumetric and contains the necessary x,y,z dimensions with recognized coordinate variable naming.
 See supported voxel formats for more information.
-The Python netcdf4 library or ArcPy NetCDFFileProperties class can validate dimension and variable information for a netCDF file.
+The Python NetCDF4 library or ArcPy NetCDFFileProperties class can validate dimension and variable information for a NetCDF file.

 Coordinate variables in a NetCDF file determine which variables represent the x,y,z information.
 The coordinate system of the data created from a NetCDF variable is determined by the units of the coordinate variables and whether the grid_mapping attribute exists.

 If the units of the coordinate variables specified as the x- and y-dimensions are the units of longitude and latitude, respectively, the data is in a geographic coordinate system (GCS) and is automatically set as WGS 1984.

 If the standard_name of the coordinate variables specified as the x- and y-dimensions are projection_x_coordinate and projection_y_coordinate, respectively, and the variable has a grid_mapping attribute, the data is in a projected coordinate system (PCS).
 The projection name, type, and other parameters are defined by a grid_mapping variable.

 NetCDF files created from geoprocessing tools in ArcGIS Pro contain a global attribute esri_pe_string.
 The voxel layer reads the well-known text (WKT) from this global attribute to set the coordinate system.